docpad-archive/documentation/Plugins.md

 These plugins are for older versions of DocPad

-- [Markdown Reference Links](https://github.com/Delapouite/docpad-markdownreferencelinks) - Provides a way to put links references into the header of a document so they can be used later inside its markdown content.
+- [markdownreferencelinks](https://github.com/Delapouite/docpad-markdownreferencelinks) - Provides a way to put links references into the header of a document so they can be used later inside its markdown content
+- [images](https://github.com/bevry/docpad-extras/tree/master/plugins/images/) - Provides access to an array of paths to images associated with the current document during document rendering

 ## Requested